christianjianelli/yaai_ui/docs/installation.md

 You can install the `ABAP AI User Interface` into your SAP system using `abapGit`.

+**Disclaimer:** ABAP AI User Interface is experimental and released under the MIT License.
+It is provided "as is", without warranty of any kind, express or implied.
+This means you use these tools at your own risk, and the authors are not liable for any damages or issues arising from their use.

 ## Prerequisites
  - **ABAP 7.52+**: You need an SAP system running ABAP version 7.52 or higher.
  - **ABAP AI Tools**: The `ABAP AI Tools` (https://github.com/christianjianelli/yaai) must be installed in your SAP system before proceeding with the UI installation.